-The leaders of Stevens Cooperative found these initial suggestions to be so useful that they engaged ISM Consultant Shannon Schuster, Ed.D., to help incorporate more time for the student affinity groups as well as time for faculty collaboration.
+The leaders of Stevens Cooperative found these initial suggestions to be so useful that they engaged ISM Consultant Shannan Schuster, Ed.D., to help incorporate more time for the student affinity groups as well as time for faculty collaboration.
 All the teachers were eager to accommodate these schedule changes.
-Rhiannon is most excited about Shannon’s recommendation for a “Da Vinci Day”—an extra day in a six- or seven-day schedule with no regular classes, to make time for STEAM collaborative learning, (that is, science, technology, engineering, arts, and math), professional development, and faculty office hours for students.
+Rhiannon is most excited about Shannan’s recommendation for a “Da Vinci Day”—an extra day in a six- or seven-day schedule with no regular classes, to make time for STEAM collaborative learning, (that is, science, technology, engineering, arts, and math), professional development, and faculty office hours for students.

 “Change can be hard and scary,” said Rhiannon.
 “But the final presentation from ISM—that took over four hours—just flew by.
 Our teachers are so excited now!”

 At the beginning of the 2021–22 academic year, Stevens Cooperative contracted ISM for a scheduling consultation and invited interested faculty members to join its student-centered scheduling committee.
 This committee met recently for a meeting to review priorities and models to decide how to move forward.
 Pending the decision, they will work toward implementing schedule changes in the upcoming school year.

 6/20/2023 — 6/21/2023